 The Divi builder includes a map module.
 Which works just fine if you want a simple Google map for your site.
 It looks nice, you can include as many markers as you like, but it offers a limited range of styling options.
 Divi Map Extended Module Divi Web Design adds an extra map module to your Divi builder that offers a wide range of possibilities for customizing the appearance of your map when a plain map just won’t do.
 This is a Divi Map Extended Module plugin review — but it offers an additional bonus: I’ve used the module extensively on another website and it always takes me a while to choose the style I want.
 Sadly, Divi Web Design did not offer a tutorial featuring the styles.
 So I did it here — at least to help me as a future reference!

 What does the Divi Map Extended Module Do?

 The Divi Map Extended Module plugin adds a couple of extra modules to your Divi builder — a regular and a fullwidth map module.
-If you’re familiar with Divi, the module in the builder looks just the same as any other Divi builder module with columns for:
+If you’re familiar with Divi the module in the builder looks just the same as any other module within Divi with:

 - Content: where you can set the location for the center of your map and enter the details for each map pin including — and this is a part I love and something that the native Divi map module lacks — a custom pin icon for each and every pin if you so desire.